Best Emergency Nurse Practitioner Programs – 2021

 DNP degrees contain the same curriculum as MSN degrees, but they place additional focus on nursing competencies as they apply to healthcare policies, evidence-based practice, health information systems, systems leadership, and even collaboration with other healthcare professionals.
 You will participate in unpaid clinical training in which you will demonstrate your knowledge and ability by working with patients in real emergency care settings, as well.
 The number of clinical hours you must complete will vary from one school and state to the next.

-Post-Graduate Certificate Programs: Dual Role (Family NP/Emergency NP)
+Post-Graduate Certificate Concentrations: Dual Role (Family NP/Emergency NP) and Emergency NP

 4) Loyola University of Chicago – Chicago, IL

-Post-Master’s Certificate Programs: Family Nurse Practitioner in Emergency Care
+Post-Master’s Certificate Concentrations: Family Nurse Practitioner in Emergency Care

 6) Drexel University – Philadelphia, PA

 Programs Offered: Post-Master's Certificate

 7) Samford University - Birmingham, AL

 Programs Offered: BSN to MSN, MSN to DNP, and Certificate